Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 Under firewall, enable both http and https.
 ![](./images/Firewall2.png)

-Before clicking on create, make sure the conditions listed in the following table are satisfied to ensure you will not be charged.
+You will not be able to change any of this after you create.
+The only way to change is to delete the machine and cfreate a new one.
+Therefore, before clicking on create, make sure the conditions listed in the following table are satisfied to ensure you will not be charged.

 | Parameters | Requirements |
 | ---------- | ------------ |